 - Chicken pox

-In food-grade oatmeal, by contrast, some of these molecules are largely removed with the oat’s bran, as the oats are actually processed out to improve the taste.
+In food-grade oatmeal, by contrast, some of these molecules are largely removed with the oat’s bran, as the oat grains are actually processed out to improve the taste.

-With all this in mind, let’s dive into the skincare benefits of oatmeal.
+With all this in mind, let’s dive into the skincare benefits of colloidal oatmeal.

 1. It Can Soothe Irritation and Moisturize

-Oatmeal can help soothe all kinds of skin irritation, including redness, itching, and eczema.
+Oatmeal can help soothe all kinds of symptoms of skin irritation: redness, itchy skin, eczema, and more.
 There are a few reasons for this.

 2. It Can Deeply Cleanse Skin